 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of contaminants in water provided by public water systems.
-The table on the next page lists all of the drinking water contaminants that we detected during the calendar year of this report.
+The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
-The EPA or the State requires us to monitor for certain contaminants less than once per because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
-In this table you will find terms and abbreviations that might not be familiar to you.
-To help you better understand these terms, we have provided the definitions below the table.
+In this table you will find terms and abbreviations that might not be familiar.
+To better understand these terms, see the Acronyms and Unit Descriptions below.

-WATER QUALITY DATA TABLE Unit Descriptions Term Definition ug/L (or ppb) ug/L: micrograms per liter, or ppb: parts per billion mg/L (or ppm) mg/L: milligrams per liter, or ppm: parts per million pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NA NA: not applicable ND ND: not detected NR NR: Monitoring not required but recommende ed.
-Positive Samples positive samples/yr: The number of positive s amples taken that year ACRONYMS МС LG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+ACRONYMS MC LG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MO CL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. Т Т TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-MRDLG MRDLG: Maximum residual disinfection level goal.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. Т T TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+A L AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Variand Exem ces and ptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+MRI OLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MRDL MRDL: Maximum residual disinfectant level.
+MR .DL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 RT CR RTCR: Revised Total Coliform Room MNR RTOR MNR: Monitored Not Regulated RTOR: Routine Original MPL RAA MPL: State Assigned Maximum Permissible Level RAA: Running Annual Average TC EC TC: Total Coliform EC: E. coli.